Using Evidence in Policy Making

 Where can I find quality evidence of impact?

 This page provides links to resources that compile quality evidence on the impact of policies and programs.
 While there are many forms of quality research, MMB seeks to identify studies that can show the intervention actually caused the impact on participants.
+This is typically achieved through treatment and control style research.
 Two places to start searching for those types of studies are: